DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 # WPF Data Grid - Call the BeginDataUpdate and EndDataUpdate Methods at the View Model Level

-This example demostrates how to call the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods in a MVVM application.
+This example demostrates how to call the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods in an MVVM application.
 These methods allow you to accumulate changes and update data within the GridControl in one action.

 Follow these steps to use the methods in your application: